zedlopez/ifm/The Recipe Book.md

 ^^{senses}^^{actions: involving senses}^^{rooms+kind+: listening to (with no object)}^^{listening to+action+}
 It is too easily assumed that room descriptions are what the player sees, but as [The Undertomb 1] demonstrates, they might just as easily include ambient sounds.

-So Inform's "listening to" action is the audio equivalent of "examining", rather than "looking".
+So Inform's `listening to` action is the audio equivalent of `examining`, rather than `looking`.
 Despite this the player can type ``LISTEN``, which Inform understands as listening to the everything in the location at once.
 A simple but effective way to handle this is shown in [The Art of Noise].

-[Four Stars 2] adjusts the idea of "visibility" to make it behave differently for listening purposes: this introduces a formal idea of "audibility".
+[Four Stars 2] adjusts the idea of `visibility` to make it behave differently for listening purposes: this introduces a formal idea of `audibility`.

 ### See Also